nickserv/danamccurdy.com/_posts/2014-07-05-a-work-in-progress.md

 ---
-title: A Wrk in Progress
+title: A Work in Progress
 categories: life love
 ---